Overall Job Objective

 - Frequent lifting and carrying of objects weighing up to 25 pounds

 - Regular walking and standing

-- Full range of body movements including pushing, pulling, climbing and crawling; hand/foot/eye coordination to operate motor vehicle
+- Full range of body movements including pushing, pulling, climbing and crawling; hand/foot/eye coordination to operate a motor vehicle

 - Frequent hearing and speech communication with employees, contractors, and citizens; vision to read plans, specifications, and other information.